JPFrancoia/JPFrancoia.github.io/_posts/2024-03-02-external-drives.md

   <img width="500" src="{{ site.baseurl }}/images/disk/second_cable.png">
 </p>

-That's more in line with what I expected!
-It turns out a cable is not just like any other cable...I had the same experience with an Ethernet cable once:
-I thought my internet connection was bad, but it turned out it was just a low quality Ethernet cable (they actually come in different categories, from 1 to 8, and are rated for different speeds).
+That's better!
+It turns out a cable is not just like any other cable...I had the same experience with an Ethernet cable once: I thought my internet connection was bad, but it turned out it was just a low quality Ethernet cable (they actually come in different categories, from 1 to 8, and are rated for different speeds).